mayukhi-paul/mayukhi-paul/README.md

 Research is another realm that captivates me. 🔍🔬 Exploring innovative ideas and working on exciting projects keeps me motivated and fuels my curiosity.

-When I'm not diving into the realm of technology, you'll often find me lost in the world of music. 🎵🎶 Music brings me solace and inspiration, and I enjoy exploring various genres and discovering new artists.
+Apart from this you'll often find me lost in the world of music. 🎵🎶 Music brings me solace and inspiration, and I enjoy exploring various genres and discovering new artists.

 Join me on this exhilarating journey as we navigate the ever-evolving landscape of technology, explore the depths of machine learning, delve into the potential of blockchain, and seek new horizons through research.
 Let's connect and collaborate! 🚀🌟